Queens LLC Publication Costs: Queens County Process Guide

 How do I know which newspapers I'll get?

 You won't know until you submit your filing receipt to the Queens County Clerk.
-They'll provide a written designation listing your assigned daily and weekly newspapers.
+They'll provide a written designation with a gold seal listing your assigned daily and weekly newspapers.

 What if the Queens Daily Eagle is assigned to me?